Marnack/dlxtrains_modpack/dlxtrains_industrial_wagons/README.md

 The following textures from prior art where included in whole or in part in some of the textures for this mod:

-- From the game for Minetest named "mintest_game"
+- From the game for Luanti named "mintest_game"
 	- default_pine_wood.png (CC BY-SA 3.0 by paramat)
 	- default_tree.png (CC BY-SA 3.0 by Cisoun)
 	- default_tree_top.png (CC BY-SA 3.0 by Cisoun)
 	- default_wood.png (CC BY-SA 3.0 by BlockMen)

-- From the mod for Minetest named "farming":
+- From the mod for Luanti named "farming":
 	- farming_hemp_rope.png (CC BY-SA 3.0 by TenPlus1)

 The following sounds from freesound.org were used to create sounds included in DlxTrains: